 by John Ellis

-During my transition from a Christian day school to a Bob Jones University student, grunge music and its accompanying culture became my god.
+During my transition from a student at a Christian day school to a Bob Jones University student, grunge music and its accompanying culture became my god.

 It didn’t happen overnight, though.
 The 1993-94 school year, my senior year, provided me with clarity about my beliefs, or lack thereof, as well as boldness to act on my growing confidence in whom I wanted to become.
 By the fall of 1994, I was ready to begin openly jettisoning any pretense of Christianity.
 Many of the seeds of that rebellion had been planted in my heart at conception.
 Other seeds were sown along the way.
 The summer of 1993 saw those rebellious seeds begin to openly sprout; their fruit no longer hidden.